Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/intro.md

 ##  About Me

 I am a passionate technical writer with a knack for transforming complex technical concepts into clear, engaging, and accessible content.
 My journey into writing began with a fascination for technology and a desire to bridge the gap between developers and users.
-I believe that good documentation is not just about explaining how something works, but also about telling a compelling story that empowers and educates the reader.
+I believe that good documentation isn't just about explaining how something works, but also about telling a compelling story that empowers and educates the reader.

 | Module | Final Deliverables |
 |--------|---------------------|